francescosganga/WP-Media-Optimizer/wp-media-optimizer-webp/readme.txt

 = 1.2.0 =
 * Added admin notice during plugin activation
-* Added admin notice for remember users to review the plugin
+* Added admin notice for remember users to review the plugin = 1.2.1 =
+* Improved image recognition
+= 1.2.2 =
+* Added Lazy Load Feature!
+= 1.2.3 =
+* Enabled way to disable Lazy Load Feature
+= 1.2.4 =
+* Added a Wonderful ABOVE THE FOLD FEATURE!
+= 1.2.5 =
+* Added way to enable/disable above the fold feature
+* Fixed bug retrieving css/js resources
+* Resourses will all whitelisted (no effect on your website) in the first fetch or after purging = 1.2.6 =
+* Fixed bug for some images name while converting them to webp
+* Added "Minify HTML" feature
+= 1.2.7 =
+* Fixed bug